MASCOT-NTNU/Missions/Porto/mission_plan.md

 ## Step I: For polygon selector, things need to be specified, select pycharm = False, use terminal to launch the script:

+### New data needs to be loaded from MARETEC, which are updated during the mission day

 python3 Polygon_Selector.py

 pycharm = False